ESASpace DebrisSpacecraft OperationsESOCESOC HistoryMars Webcam

 Everyone at ESOC watched in profound disappointment as the first CryoSat mission, launched 8 October 2005 on a Rockot launcher, ended in failure; CryoSat was totally lost just a few minutes after launch and before the ESOC Mission Control Team even had a chance to acquire the satellite.

 Although CryoSat-2 is in theory a rebuild there are plenty of challenges to keep the team busy, including over 80 changes to the satellite as well as new hardware and software available for the ground control systems and new members in the team.
-All the elements must be revalidated and tested prior to the new launch date, so that the Flight Control Team will be equally prepared as the last time to look after command and control, on-board software maintenance and mission planning, as well as interfacing with other ESOC teams, including Flight Dynamics, Ground Facilities and Software Support.
+All the elements were revalidated and tested prior to the new launch date, so that the Flight Control Team was equally prepared as the last time to look after command and control, on-board software maintenance and mission planning, as well as interfacing with other ESOC teams, including Flight Dynamics, Ground Facilities and Software Support.

 Mission operations overview

-For CryoSat-2, the LEOP (Launch and Early Orbit Phase) period will be almost unique, as the satellite does not have any deployable solar panels; in fact the satellite has no moving parts at all, except for some valves in the propulsion system.
+For CryoSat-2, the LEOP (Launch and Early Orbit Phase) period was (almost) unique, as the satellite does not have any deployable solar panels; in fact the satellite has no moving parts at all, except for some valves in the propulsion system.

 This has enabled a very significant cost saving, but does pose some problems for the provision of adequate solar power in CryoSat-2's unusual orbit.
 The solar panels are fixed to the satellite body, forming a 'roof' at a carefully optimised angle, which provides adequate power under all orbital conditions and still fits within the launch vehicle.

-Preparations and rehearsals will take place during the pre-launch period, and mission operations proper will commence at the separation of the satellite from the launcher and continue throughout the 3.5-year nominal lifetime of the mission.
-The FCT at ESOC will oversee mission planning, spacecraft status monitoring, spacecraft control, orbit determination and control, attitude determination and control and on-board software maintenance, among others.
+Exhaustive preparations and rehearsals took place during the pre-launch period, and mission operations proper commenced upon separation of the satellite from the launcher and will continue throughout the 3.5-year nominal lifetime of the mission.
+The FCT at ESOC oversees mission planning, spacecraft status monitoring, spacecraft control, orbit determination and control, attitude determination and control and on-board software maintenance, among others.
 These are all tasks which are common to any low-earth orbit mission such as CryoSat.

 Kiruna station